-6 As per Sections 183 and 184 of the Insurance Act 2006 (Act 724), there are two compulsory insurance; Fire Insurance for private commercial buildings (completed and under construction); and a minimum compulsory Motor Third-party Insurance for vehicle users.
-The new Insurance bill includes compulsory Group Life Insurance, Workmen's Compensation, Professional Indemnity, Marine-Cargo & Hall, Commercial Building and Public Liability Insurance.
+^{6.} As per Sections 183 and 184 of the Insurance Act 2006 (Act 724), there are two compulsory insurance; Fire Insurance for private commercial buildings (completed and under construction); and a minimum compulsory Motor Third-party Insurance for vehicle users.
+The new Insurance bill includes compulsory Group Life Insurance, Workmen's Compensation, Professional Indemnity, Marine-Cargo Hall, Commercial Building and Public Liability Insurance.

-insurance in Micro, Small and Medium Enterprises, and improving the public trust in insurance through the periodic publishing of the Insurance Awareness Index and Insurance Confidence Index.
+with the Ghana Shippers Authority to promote marine insurance (Dyble, 2020).
+The commission is also keen at promoting agricultural insurance with its Agricultural Insurance Policy (in collaboration with Alliance for Green Revolution in Africa (AGRA)), developing the annuities market, promoting insurance in Micro, Small and Medium Enterprises, and improving the public trust in insurance through the periodic publishing of the Insurance Awareness Index and Insurance Confidence Index.
 In June 2019, the commission issued a circular announcing new Minimum Capital Requirements for the Ghanaian insurance entities effective 30th June 2021.
 The objective is to improve upon the financial capacity and liquidity of the insurance industry (Dyble, 2020; NIC, 2018).